zeapoz/xrpl/SPEC.md

 ### ZG-RESISTANCE-001

-    The node rejects a handshake when the 'User-Agent' header is too long (8192 bytes in this test).
+    The node rejects a handshake when the 'User-Agent' (for initiation side) or 'Server' (from responder side) header is too long (8192 bytes in this test).
     The node should be able to accept connections after such a request.
-    This test attempts a handshake with a long 'User-Agent' header and ensures that the connection is rejected.
+    These tests attempt a handshake with long 'User-Agent'/'Server' headers and ensures that the connection is rejected.
 Then, it attempts a normal connection and ensures that the connection is established.